When you have a round face, certain haircuts can draw attention to your face.

 💁♀️ The Best Haircut for Your Facial Features

 So, you’ve confirmed your face shape.
-But as humans, every one of us is completely unique in our appearance.
+But as humans, we are unique in our appearance.
 Did you know even identical twins aren’t truly identical?
 (Source)

 Every one of your facial features impacts your overall appearance.
 And when you’re aware of these features, you can choose a hairstyle that’s 100% flattering.